Sign up for Funding Circle newsletter!

 Another online payment option that some businesses have adopted is Bitcoin.
 Bitcoin, a secure payment solution based on blockchain technology, has been slow to adoption, but may provide an innovative way of innovating business.
 Here is a guide to accepting bitcoin at your small business.

-Funding Circle has taken the best parts of an SBA loan, like affordable once-monthly payments and no prepayment penalties, and paired it with proprietary underwriting technology – creating a loan experience that’s faster, more flexible and made exclusively for small business.We provide term loans from $25,000 to $500,000 and terms from 6 months up to 5 years and can transfer funds as quickly as one business day (after the offer is accepted).
+Funding Circle has taken the best parts of an SBA loan, like affordable once-monthly payments and no prepayment penalties, and paired it with proprietary underwriting technology – creating a loan experience that’s faster, more flexible and made exclusively for small business.We provide term loans with terms from 6 months up to 5 years and can transfer funds as quickly as one business day (after the offer is accepted).